add link

 Exercise:

 Exercise improves sleep, and improves your energy level.
 Exercise maintains physical health and controls weight, it also helps you to look and feel good which improves your self-esteem.
 It also helps increase endorphins in your brain which actually give you a boost in happiness.
+If your exercise is taken outside in the fresh air it is even more effective and can boost your immune system as well as your feelings of well-being.

 A few small studies even hint that, in cases of mild to moderate depression, exercise may be as effective as standard therapies.
 Doctors caution that exercise is not a substitute for good medical care, however, but should be used in addition to other treatment.